aldertzomer/shell-genomics/_episodes/01-introduction.md

 to quit.

 Please note that in the cocalc training environment the manual files have not been included to keep the system as minimal as possible.
 Usually these manual pages are available in a default unix shell environment.
 You can find the manual pages on the internet https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html.
-Alternative many commands give you a shorter explanation by appending `--help` after the command or if that doesn't work try `-h` instead.
-Try it yourself for the `ls` command `ls --help`.
+Alternative many commands give you a shorter explanation by appending `&minus&minushelp` after the command or if that doesn't work try `&minush` instead.
+Try it yourself for the `ls` command: `ls --help`.

 > ## Challenge